aau-claaudia/hpc/docs/strato/application-guides/jupyter-notebook.md

 We recommend following the official installation instructions for installing [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/#quick-command-line-install) (a lightweight Conda distribution).

-!!!
-Note
+!!! info
     It's also possible to launch an instance that has Miniconda preinstalled.
-You can find this image in the list of source images (look for *Miniconda Ubuntu 22.04*) - refer back to the section [Launch Instance]('../../getting_started/launch_instance.md') to learn about this list.
+You can find this image in the list of source images (look for *Miniconda Ubuntu 22.04*) - refer back to the section [Launch Instance](/strato/getting-started/launch-instance/) to learn about this list.

 Install Jupyter with conda